-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]
+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]

-- 2.4.a.1.
+2.4.a.1.
 All program directors appointed after the effective date of these requirements must have current ABOS or AOBOS certification in orthopaedic surgery.
-(Core) - 2.4.b.
-Prior to appointment, the program director must demonstrate completion of an orthopaedic surgery of the spine fellowship.
 (Core)

-- 2.4.c.
-Prior to appointment, the program director must demonstrate at least three years of clinical practice experience in orthopaedic spine surgery.
+- 2.4.b.
+Prior to appointment, the program director must demonstrate completion of an orthopaedic trauma fellowship.
+(Core) - 2.4.c.
+Prior to appointment, the program director must demonstrate at least three years of clinical practice experience in orthopaedic trauma.
 (Core) - 2.4.d.
-Prior to appointment, the program director must demonstrate three years as a faculty member in an ACGME-accredited or American Osteopathic Association (AOA)-approved orthopaedic surgery residency or an orthopaedic surgery of the spine fellowship program.
+Prior to appointment, the program director must demonstrate three years as a faculty member in an ACGME-accredited or American Osteopathic Association (AOA)-approved orthopaedic surgery residency or orthopaedic trauma fellowship program.
 (Core) - 2.4.e.
 Prior to appointment, the program director must demonstrate evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows.
 (Core) - 2.5.
 Program Director Responsibilities